 From one day to the next, employees want to know what’s expected of them.
 They need to understand their immediate goals and priorities.
 Tools like Zoomshift can help here, giving managers the ability to create employee schedules in minutes rather than hours, thereby improving staff accountability.

 Templating functionality allows for quick and efficient duplication, reducing the amount of time taken for people managers to plan and roll out new schedules.
-At the same time, team members are given a “single source of truth” for all their key tasks, annual leave requests, and availability preferences.
+At the same time, with its simple time clock software functionality employees can check in and out from any location they are working on the go.
+Also, team members are given a “single source of truth” for all their key tasks, annual leave requests, and availability preferences.

 Engagement benefits from employees having clear expectations.
 Setting clear and measurable short-term goals and how those play into longer-term milestones gives employees a route for career progression.